-Birch, members of its Board of Directors, employees and contractors shall not make or submit any false or misleading entries on any bills or claim forms, and no employee shall engage in any arrangement, or participate in such an arrangement at the direction of another employee (including any officer of Birch or a supervisor), that results in such prohibited acts.
-Any false statement on any bill or claim form or in a student, client or medical record shall subject the employee to disciplinary action by Birch, including possible termination of employment, in accordance with Birch's Disciplinary Action Policy.
+Birch, members of its Board of Directors, employees and contractors shall not make or submit any false or misleading entries on any bills or claims, and no employee shall engage in any arrangement, or participate in such an arrangement at the direction of another employee (including any officer of Birch or a supervisor), that results in such prohibited acts.
+Any false statement on any bill or claim form or in a student record or medical /health record of a person supported by Birch, shall subject the employee to disciplinary action by Birch, including possible termination of employment, in accordance with Birch's Progressive Discipline Policy.